 sleeping in the backseat and Bobby following behind, Sam makes Dean promise him

-Bobby tries to shoot him.
-Lucifer breaks his neck.
+.
+Bobby tries to shoot him, so Lucifer breaks his neck

 Suddenly, light glints off the side of the Impala.
-The Impala with the toy soldier in the ashtray and the Legos in the vents; the Impala that Sam and Dean have slept in, laughed in, pranked each other in, argued in, driven all across the country; the Impala that has carried them as they faced everything, together.
-These memories flash faster and faster through Sam's mind until he's left with an image of himself and his brother, hugging.And Sam lowers his fist.
+The Impala with the toy soldier in the ashtray and the Legos in the vents; the Impala that Sam and Dean have slept in, laughed in, pranked each other in, argued in, driven all across the country in; the Impala that has carried them as they faced everything, together.
+These memories flash faster and faster through Sam's mind until he's left with an image of himself and his brother, hugging.And Sam lowers his fist

 and restored to his angelic glory.
 Cas touches Dean's face, and instantly it's healed.
 He brings Bobby back to life as well.